KeithMadison/detect_mgp_implementation/README.md

 #### Description

-The  `library_of_congress_scraper.py`  script downloads resources from the Library of Congress digital collections, filtering by file extension.
+The `library_of_congress_scraper.py` script automates the downloading of resources from the Library of Congress digital collections, allowing users to filter files by extension and save them locally for research or archival purposes.

 #### How to Use